 When to See a Dentist

-Every time your child snacks on foods and liquids, bacteria living on
+Every time your child snacks on sugary foods or has sugary drinks, it increases his or her chances of tooth decay.
+Bacteria living on

-the surfaces of the teeth are fed a sugary meal and quickly make acids
+the surfaces of the teeth, when fed a sugary meal or drink, quickly make acids

-that work to dissolve enamel.
-The more times this happens during the
+that work to dissolve the enamel of the teeth.
+The more sugary foods and liquids are taken during the

-Grouping sweets with meals means fewer acid attacks on teeth.
+Grouping sweets with meals means fewer acid productions done by bacteria to decay teeth.
 Water or

 sugar-free foods and drinks are best for snack times outside of meals.